zendframework/zf2-documentation/docs/languages/en/modules/zend.form.view.helper.form-file.rst

 The ``FormFile`` view helper can be used to render a ``<input type="file">`` form input.
-It is meant to work with the :ref:`Zend\\Form\\Element\\Email <zend.form.element.file>` element, which provides a default input specification with an ``FileUpload`` validator.
+It is meant to work with the :ref:`Zend\\Form\\Element\\Email <zend.form.element.file>` element, which provides a default input specification with a ``FileUpload`` validator.

 ``FormFile`` extends from :ref:`Zend\\Form\\View\\Helper\\FormInput <zend.form.view.helper.form-input>`.